fahadperwani/swipe_card_animation/README.md

 # Swipe Cards Package

-The Swipe Cards package provides customizable card animations for Flutter applications.
-It includes two types of animations: Shuffle Card Animation and Stack Card Animation.
+The **Swipe Cards** package provides customizable card animations for Flutter applications.
+It includes two types of animations: **Shuffle Card Animation** and **Stack Card Animation**.
 This package allows developers to easily integrate card swiping functionality into their apps with minimal setup.

 ## Features

 - **Shuffle Card Animation**: Allows cards to be swiped in both directions (left and right).
-- **Stack Card Animation**: Allows cards to be swiped forward only.
+- **Stack Card Animation**: Allows cards to be swiped forward only (left swipe does nothing).
-- **Customizable Card Styles**: Define card height, width, colors, and border radius.
+- **Customizable Card Styles**: Define card height, width, colors, and border radius to suit your app's design.
 - **Easy Integration**: Simple API to use the animations in your Flutter app.

 ## Installation

-Add the following dependency to your `pubspec.yaml` file:
+To install the Swipe Cards package, add the following dependency to your `pubspec.yaml` file:

 ```yaml
 dependencies: